arya2004/arya2004.github.io/README.md

 **Tech Stack:** Go, Chi, PostgreSQL, SCS, Pusher, Cron, Jet Templates

-* Engineered a lightweight monitoring service in Go using the Chi router and PostgreSQL, supporting monitoring of 100+ resources with persistent state and secure session management via SCS.
+* Developed a lightweight monitoring service in Go using the Chi router and PostgreSQL, supporting monitoring of 100+ resources with persistent state and secure session management via SCS.
-* Implemented real-time notifications via Pusher WebSockets and automated 500+ scheduled health checks daily with Cron, delivering event-driven alerts in under 2 seconds.
-* Built a responsive web UI with Jet templates and Bootstrap, enabling one-click configuration, instant feedback, and extensible monitoring for new resource types.
+* Executed real-time notifications via Pusher WebSockets and orchestrated 500+ scheduled health checks daily with Cron, delivering event-driven alerts in under 2 seconds.
+Shaped a responsive web UI with Jet templates and Bootstrap, allowing one-click configuration, instant feedback, and extensible monitoring for new resource types.

+---

+### **arc | Roslyn-Inspired Compiler in C#**

+**Tech Stack:** C#, .NET, Custom Lexer/Parser, xUnit

+* Designed and implemented a handwritten C# compiler featuring a recursive descent parser, abstract syntax tree (AST) generation, and a modular type-checking and binding system inspired by Roslyn for robust semantic analysis and error diagnostics.
+* Developed APIs for incremental compilation, real-time expression evaluation, and syntax highlighting integration, enabling REPL support, parse tree visualization, and seamless IDE tooling connectivity.
+* Ensured code reliability and extensibility with 100+ unit and integration tests (xUnit) for all major compiler phases, while maintaining a transparent, educational codebase ideal for language tooling and compiler research.

 ---